Debugger

 Getting Started

-(default: f4) or clicking the plus icon at the top right of the debug panel.
-Once the New Session Modal
+You can open the same modal by clicking the "plus" button at the top right of the debug panel.

 [